kashyapm94/youtube_dl_fastapi/README.md

 Please note that all the code is currently in the **develop** branch

-For this project [pipenv](https://pipenv.pypa.io/en/latest/) is being used to create virtual env.
+For this project [pipenv](https://pipenv.pypa.io/en/latest/) is being used to create virtual env, but a **requirements.txt** file is made available for other venv.

 The project folder must contain a `.env` file and must contain the name of the folder where you would like to download the `mp3` version of the youtube video.
 Example: